- Gaslighting causes a victim to doubt their self-worth and creates an unequal power dynamic in a relationship.

 It should be noted that not all gaslighters are intentionally malicious, or even conscious of their harmful conduct.
 Some bought into the negative social norms and prejudices of their family, peer groups, community, or society at large.
 They may not be fully cognizant of the harmfulness (and hurtfulness) of their words and actions, and their painful impact on others.
 Other gaslighters, however, are perfectly aware of their coercive tactics, as they deliberately seek to establish imbalance and power over other people’s lives.

 Multiple studies and writings have focused on the phenomenon of gaslighting and its destructive impact.
 How do you know when you may be dealing with a pathological gaslighter?
-Following are eight telltale signs, excerpted from my book, How to Successfully Handle Gaslighters & Stop Psychological Bullying and Understanding Gaslighting’s Destructive Impact on Relationships.
+Following are eight telltale signs, excerpted from my books, How to Successfully Handle Gaslighters & Stop Psychological Bullying and Understanding Gaslighting’s Destructive Impact on Relationships.
 While some relationships may occasionally encounter one of these issues, which might not be a major concern, a pathological gaslighter will routinely subject his or her victim(s) to several of the following experiences, while remaining largely unaware of (or unconcerned with) how his or her machinations affect others.

 1. You Are Constantly Reminded of Your Flaws

 One of the clearest signs of gaslighting occurs when, in a personal relationship or at the workplace, you’re regularly subjected to reminders of your shortcomings, weaknesses, or undesirability.
 You feel like there’s always something wrong with you and what you do, and that you’re never good enough.